Xavier-Platinum/Progate-Courses/Ruby on Rails5 Study I/readme.md

     -  getting a record of data from a table e.g Post.first
     -  getting the value of the content of the column
     -

+Lesson 12: getting data from a table(2)
+    -  getting all the post
+    -  getting all the data in the post
+    -  Getting an element of an array Post.all[0]
+    -  Getting the content of an element
+    -

+Lesson 13: Displaying the posts
+    -  Displaying data in views
+    -  Displaying all posts
+    -